SciCompKL/CoDiPack/documentation/TutorialB1_2.md

 For the `fixed` versions of the methods, it is necessary that the arguments for the sizes are known at compile time.
 Otherwise they behave in the same way.

-As we have now the handles available, they can be used in the `evalHandle...` function of the codi::EvaluationHelper.
+As we now have the handles available, they can be used in the `evalHandle...` function of the codi::EvaluationHelper.
-These are the same functions as in the tutorial [B1](@ref TutorialB1) and have nearly the same argument structure.
+These are the same functions as in the tutorial [B1](@ref TutorialB1) and they nearly have the same argument structure.
 Instead of the function object, the handle needs to be provided.
-For all functions that did not perform a primal evaluation (e.g.
+For all functions that do not perform a primal evaluation (e.g.
 `evalHandleJacobian`) it is no longer necessary to provide the number of output arguments.
-An example use of the handles
+An example use of such handles
 is:
 ~~~~{.cpp}
 EH::evalHandleJacobian(hDef, x, jac);